-The darkest day in Manchester’s recent history is getting the Hollywood treatment when action superstar Jason Statham began filming The Detonatorist in the city centre on Monday.
+The darkest day in Manchester’s recent history is getting the Hollywood treatment when action superstar Jason Statham filmed The Detonatorist in the city centre on Monday.

-According to Hollywood industry bible Variety Statham will play Blade Gunnage, a manc, ex-army tank driver turned maverick lone wolf fire fighter who, still distraught over a life he failed to save, finds himself caught up in the games of an IRA terrorist plotting to blow up the city.
+According to Hollywood industry bible Variety Statham will play Blade Gunnage, a mancunian ex-army tank driver turned maverick lone wolf fire fighter who, still distraught over a life he didn’t save, finds himself caught up in the games of an IRA terrorist plotting to blow up the city.

-“He’s a fire fighter first, a tank driver second and a hero third,” explained Fiona Slapentickle, the film’s producer.
-“When we first meet Gunnage he’s actually fighting fire with his bare hands.”
+“He’s a firefighter first, a tank driver second and a hero third,” explained Fiona Slapentickle, the film’s producer.
+“When we first meet Gunnage he’s fighting fire with his bare hands.”

 Gravity star and Oscar winner Sandra Bullock is due in the city in the coming weeks to film her role as a Marks & Spencer employee helping Gunnage to halt the terrorist.
-“Sandra’s character is a no nonsense mother of five,” said Slapentickle.
+“Sandra’s character is a no-nonsense mother of five,” said Slapentickle.
 “She realises that her city is in danger and is having none of it.
-For the film she trained in hand to hand combat and how to operate a till.”
+For the film she trained in hand to hand combat and how to use a till.”

 EastEnders star Danny Dyer sent Twitter into a meltdown last month after tweeting he was having Irish dialect coaching fuelling rumours he’ll join Statham on screen as the IRA bomber targeting the city.